TuiMao233/unplugin-svgo/README.md

 ## Unocss (preset-icons)

 unplugin-svgo provides a custom loader for `@unocss/preset-icons`, which makes it easy to optimize icons for use in Unocss without the need to load unplugin-svgo.

+> If you use unplugin-icons, the FileSystemIconLoader still works on unplugin-icons.

 ```ts
 import Icons from '@unocss/preset-icons'